Francis Sheehy-Skeffington: Royal Commission

 constitutes the principal source of facts about the events leading to the death of Sheehy Skeffington.
-However, much of the evidence presented at the oral hearings does not appear in the final report, but fortunately, it was published in the Dublin newspapers.
+Though much of the evidence presented at the oral hearings did not appear in the final report, the oral hearings were well reported in the Dublin newspapers.

 The Royal Commission examined the circumstances of Dickson's, McIntyre's and Sheehy Skeffington's deaths but not why they were killed.
 The Commission chairman's view was that as a court martial had already determined that Bowen-Colthurst was insane, there could be no further discussion of his mental state and motives.
 However, the Commission report did present a plausible narrative of Bowen-Colthurst's actions.